kyverno/website/content/en/docs/Writing policies/writing-policies-generate.md

     generate:
       kind: NetworkPolicy
       name: deny-all-traffic
-      namespace: "{{request.object.metadata.name}}" # namespace that triggers this rule
+      namespace: "{{request.object.metadata.namespace}}"
       data:
         spec:
           # select all pods in the namespace
           podSelector: {}
           policyTypes:
           - Ingress
-        metadata:
-          labels:
-            policyname: "default"
+          - Egress
 ````

-In this example new namespaces will receive a `NetworkPolicy` that by default denies all inbound and outbound traffic.
+In this example new namespaces will receive a `NetworkPolicy` that denies all inbound and outbound traffic.